GTM Playbook for Driving Schools in 2027

 4.1 Scheduling, Billing, And Student Portal

 The scheduling + billing core is non-negotiable.
-Real 2027 vendors and their published or operator-reported pricing:
+Real driving-school SaaS options include:

-Budget 1.5-3.5% of revenue for this layer.
-Schools that DIY in spreadsheets routinely lose 6-12% of revenue to no-shows and double-booking within 18 months.
+Pricing across these vendors generally falls in the low-hundreds-per-month range depending on student volume.
+Schools that DIY in spreadsheets routinely bleed revenue to no-shows and double-booking within the first 18 months.

 4.2 In-Car Telematics

-Drivosity is the dominant in-car instructor telematics vendor (GPS, speed events, lesson recording, automated parent report).
-Operator-reported pricing in 2027: $28-$45 per car per month plus $199-$399 hardware install.
-The parent-facing PDF report Drivosity generates after each lesson is the #1 cited retention driver in operator interviews — parents who get the report renew sibling enrollments 2.3x more often than parents who get no report.
+Drivosity is the best-known in-car instructor telematics option (GPS, speed events, lesson recording, automated parent reports), priced per car per month plus a hardware install.
+The parent-facing report it generates after each lesson is a frequently cited retention driver — parents who get the report renew sibling enrollments noticeably more often than parents who get nothing.

 4.3 The Rest Of The Stack